elenavanengelenmaslova/elenavanengelenmaslova.github.io/portfolio.markdown

 - Integrated diverse systems, such as Salesforce, Festina, Unit4, Visma, and ING (using PAIN standards for financial messaging), along with other financial and government institutions, ensuring secure and compliant data exchange.
 - Implemented transformation and adaptation layers to handle data interchange between SOAP, REST, event-driven systems, and batch files in various formats, including legacy systems.
 - Implemented Sivi-standard messaging for regulated asset-management data exchange, aligning with Dutch financial industry interoperability standards.
-- Leveraged Azure Blob Storage, Service Bus, Cosmos DB, and Functions to build a scalable, secure, and efficient architecture for pension data processing.
+- Leveraged Azure Blob Storage, Azure Service Bus, Azure Cosmos DB, Azure App Configuration, Azure Key Vault, and Azure Functions to build a scalable, secure, and efficient architecture for pension data processing.

 **Impact**:
 - Delivered a highly secure and scalable integration layer critical to the implementation of the New Pension Law.